Sean Payton triumphs in return to New Orleans as the Broncos dominate the Saints, 33-10

 Rattler was overwhelmed by a Denver defense that came in ranked fourth in the NFL in yards allowed.

-He was 25 of 35 for 172 yards, rushed for 34 yards and lost two fumbles, the second of which was returned 52 yards for a touchdown by Cody Barton in the fourth quarter.
+He was 25 of 35 for 172 yards, rushed for 34 yards and lost two fumbles, the second of which Barton took to the end zone in the fourth quarter.
 Rattler appeared shaken up on the play and was replaced by Jake Haener, who connected with Cedric Wilson for New Orleans’ lone TD.

 Barton forced Rattler’s first fumble, which led to one of former Saint Wil Lutz’s four field goals.